 2 – Study the Direct Growth of Your Website Receives

-One of the most effective ways to measure brand awareness is to study the traffic your website receives.
+One of the most effective ways to measure brand awareness is to study the traffic your website receives and bounce rate.
 If you notice that after a campaign there is a significant increase in the traffic brought to your website, that likely means the campaign was successful in increasing your brand awareness.
 Or on the other hand, you may notice that there is considerably less traffic coming to your website.
 In this case, it will be worth looking into why this is.
 After all, it only stands to reason that the more consumers visit your website, the more likely you are to have strong brand awareness.

 3 – Track Referral Traffic